-Journal publishers were also identified and cross referenced to Beall's list of presumed predatory publishers (Figure 2).
-Of the 32 journals which contacted our academic urologist, 29 requests were from distinct publishers.
-Upon review, 20 of the 29 publishers (68.9%) were identified to be suspected of predatory practices on Beall's List.
+Journal publishers were also identified and cross-referenced to Beall's list of presumed predatory publishers (Fig. 2).
+Of the 32 journals that contacted our academic urologist, 29 requests were from distinct publishers.
+Upon review, 20 of the 29 publishers (68.9%) were identified to be suspected of predatory practices on Beall's list.